ORNL/affinity_pred/affinity_pred/README.md

 **With a compute allocation**

 ```
-# does not work on 16 GB V100
+# does not work on 16 GB V100 (should work on 32GB though)

 # (explanation does not work with ZERO v3)
 OMP_NUM_THREADS=1 jsrun -r 1 -g 6 -a 6 -c 42 python explain_mpro.py \